Global Settings

 KinectSandbox\KinectSandbox_Data\StreamingAssets\GlobalSettings.txt

-Values in bold are recommended ones and can be used as a reference.
-They are set in the files by default.
+Values in bold are recommended and can be used as a reference.
+They are set by default in the files.
 Values in [brackets] describe the possible range.

 “Resolution”: {